 Best Overall Review Book

-The Princeton Review's Cracking the AP Human Geography Exam, 2021 Edition
+The Princeton Review's AP Human Geography Prep, 2022 Edition

-- Three complete practice tests with answer explanations
+- Six complete practice tests with answer explanations

 - Practice questions accurately replicate the style and format of real exam questions